-See Figure 2 for the locations of items 1 through 13, below.
+See Figure 2 for the locations of items 1 through 16, below.

-- Vehicle icon Indicates whether or not the Car Reader is being properly powered through the vehicle's Data Link Connector (DLC).
-A visible icon indicates that the Car Reader is being powered through the vehicle's DLC connector. - 2.
-So Link icon Indicates whether or not the Car Reader is communicating (linked) with the vehicle's on-board computer.
-When visible, the Car Reader is communicating with the computer.
-If the Link icon is not visible, the Car Reader is not communicating with the computer. - 3.
-Computer icon When this icon is visible it indicates that the Car Reader is linked to a personal computer.
-An optional "PC Link Kit" is available that makes it possible to upload retrieved data to a personal computer. - DTC Display Area Displays the Diagnostic Trouble Code (DTC) number.
-Each fault is assigned a code number that is specific to that fault.

-- MIL icon Indicates the status of the Malfunction Indicator Lamp (MIL).
-The MIL icon is visible only when a DTC has commanded the MIL on the vehicle's dashboard to light. - Pending icon Indicates the currently displayed DTC is a "Pending" code. - PERMANENT icon Indicates the currently displayed DTC is a "Permanent" code. - 8.
-FREEZE FRAME icon Indicates that "Freeze Frame" data has been stored in the vehicle's computer for the currently displayed DTC. - 9.
-Code Number Sequence The Car Reader assigns a sequence number to each DTC that is present in the computer's memory, starting with "01."
-This helps keep track of the number of DTCs present in the computer's memory.
-Code number "01" is always the highest priority code, and the one for which "Freeze Frame" data has been stored. - 10.
-Code Enumerator Indicates the total number of codes retrieved from the vehicle's computer. - 11.
-Monitor icons Indicates which Monitors are supported by the vehicle under test, and whether or not the associated Monitor has run its diagnostic testing (Monitor status).
+- 1. I/M MONITOR STATUS field Identifies the I/M Monitor status area. - 2.
+Monitor icons Indicate which Monitors are supported by the vehicle under test, and whether or not the associated Monitor has run its diagnostic testing (Monitor status).
 When a Monitor icon is solid, it indicates that the associated Monitor has completed its diagnostic testing.
-When a Monitor icon is flashing, it indicates that the vehicle supports the associated Monitor, but the Monitor has not yet run its diagnostic testing.
+When a Monitor icon is flashing, it indicates that the vehicle supports the associated Monitor, but the Monitor has not yet run its diagnostic testing. - Vehicle icon Indicates whether or not the Code Reader is being properly powered through the vehicle's Data Link Connector (DLC).
+A visible icon indicates that the Code Reader is being powered through the vehicle's DLC connector. - 4. ap Link icon Indicates whether or not the Code Reader is communicating (linked) with the vehicle's on-board computer.
+When visible, the Code Reader is communicating with the computer.
+If the Link icon is not visible, the Code Reader is not communicating with the computer. - 5.
+Computer icon When this icon is visible it indicates that the Code Reader is linked to a personal computer.
+An optional "Tek Link Kit" is available that makes it possible to upload retrieved data to a personal computer. - 6. ■ Code Reader Internal Battery icon When visible, indicates the Code Reader batteries are "low" and should be replaced.
+If the batteries are not replaced when the battery symbol ■ is "on", all 3 LEDs will flash for 10 seconds each time the unit is turned "on" as a last resort indicator to warn you that the batteries need replacement.

+- 7. DTC Display Area Displays the Diagnostic Trouble Code (DTC) number.
+Each fault is assigned a code number that is specific to that fault. - 8.
+Test Data Display Area Displays DTC definitions and other pertinent test information messages. - 9.
+FREEZE FRAME icon Indicates that there is Freeze Frame data from "Priority Code" (Code #1) stored in the vehicle's computer memory. - MIL icon Indicates the status of the Malfunction Indicator Lamp (MIL).
+The MIL icon is visible only when a DTC has commanded the MIL on the vehicle's dashboard to light. - 11.
+PENDING icon Indicates the currently displayed DTC is a "Pending" code. - 12.
+HISTORY icon Indicates the currently displayed DTC is a "History" code. - 13.
+Code Number Sequence The Code Reader assigns a sequence number to each DTC that is present in the computer's memory, starting with "01."
+This number indicates which code is currently displayed.
+Code number "01" is always the highest priority code, and the one for which "Freeze Frame" data has been stored.